heineman/LearningAlgorithms/README.md

 this library is not installed, a replacement graph structure is used which is not efficient or suitable for production use.

+## Images

+All of the tables in the book are reproducible from the Python scripts found in each chapter.
+Many of the images will also be generated from these tables: these generates files are placed (by chapter number) within the `images` directory.

 ## Testing

 You can generate code coverage reports for the test cases after you install